 There are hundreds of women who stand out in American History, and many events in our nation’s growth that led to the ultimate equality.
 Here’s a timeline of some significant events.

 Early years in America

-1638 – Anne Hutchinson, who has challenged the teachings of the leaders of the Massachusetts Bay Colony, is tried for heresy and banished.
-She and her family move to Rhode Island.
+1638 – Anne Hutchinson, who challenged the teachings of the leaders of the Massachusetts Bay Colony, is tried for heresy and banished.
+She and her family moved to Rhode Island.

 1648 – Margaret Brent, one of the largest landowners in Maryland, asks the Maryland Assembly for two votes, one for herself and another as Leonard Calvert’s administrator and Lord Baltimore’s attorney.
 Her request is denied.